 When I turned 21, a friend of my grandmother’s took me out for an official drink.
 She ordered us each a Bacardi on the rocks, with a twist of lime and extra ice.
 When the bartender put the drinks in front of us, the first thing she did was pull the double drink straws out of her glass.
 “I never want to see you drinking out of one of these,” she instructed me.
-I mentally bookmarked that lesson in cool, and have since been in the habit of discarding them, or requesting no straw, whenever I’m presented with a mixed drink.
+I mentally bookmarked that lesson in cool, and have since been in the habit of requesting no straw whenever I’m presented with a mixed drink.
 My aversion to straws has been cemented by their environmental impact: It’s been reported that Americans use half a billion straws a day (enough straws to fill up Yankee Stadium), much of which ends up in the ocean.

-I keep these in my tote bag (if you are worried about them getting dirty, I suggest a pencil pouch), and whip them up out whenever I’m at a coffee shop.
+I keep these in my tote bag (if you are worried about them getting dirty, I suggest a pencil pouch), and whip them out whenever I’m at a coffee shop.
 Once at Starbucks, a talkative barista commented on my straw.
 “Hey, I’m with you,” he told me.
 “You’d hate to work here.
 You see how wasteful people are from behind this counter.”
 I’ll be gifting them to all of my friends for World Oceans Day on June 8.

 If you’re looking for other well-reviewed reusable and sustainable straws, here’s the lowdown according to hyperenthusiastic Amazon reviewers.